chhsdata/dataplaybook/3_implement.md

 The planning and implementation processes will allow any person working on the project, regardless of his or her level of involvement, to fully understand the goal of the project and how it is to be accomplished.
 It ensures that everyone working on the project is on the same page and that any discrepancies are resolved before they become costly to the project or population served.

->This play will also include various **resources designed** to help with project management and data management.
+>This play includes various **resources designed** to help with project management and data management.

 ![How do you share data?]({{ site.baseurl }}/assets/images/03_figure03.png "How do you share data?")